yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   - Only ad-hoc: `@IncludeAdhoc = 1`, `@IncludeSP = 0`
   - Only SP: `@IncludeAdhoc = 0`, `@IncludeSP = 1`

-  **Practical guidance**:
+> [!TIP]
-  - If your tuning process is split (e.g., first stabilize SPs, then review ad-hoc), these toggles let you isolate each category without changing the rest of the script.
+> If your tuning process is split (e.g., first stabilize SPs, then review ad-hoc), these toggles let you isolate each category without changing the rest of the script.

 ### Multi-Plan Focus Mode